 You will notice that directly above the darker portion of the wall will be a shed point of water, such as a termination point for an adjoining wall, roof, masonry or flashing materials.
 You have to look close and use your ‘inspector’ glasses because sometimes it may not be obvious.
+If you need any changes, you can check Robin Hood Roofing for help.
 One thing is for sure.
 The wall would not be darker if there was no mold present.

 Remember that mold spores are always present in the air that we breathe.
 When these spores find damp locations they settle in and begin to multiply.
 They will not grow without water present.
 As rain water absorbs into a wall over a period of time then conditions become ripe for a mold bloom.

 That is your key to knowing that excessive water is entering into your wall system.
 Once you have identified the mold areas and the probable cause of the water infiltration then it’s a simple matter to fix the problem.

 Many different repairs could be required depending on the cause, the location and the severity of the problem.
 Generally it will be flashing, a simple pointing of missing mortar joints, replacing a chimney crown or rebuilding portion of a damaged area.